APrettyCoolProgram/crispy-box/README.md

     </a>
 </h1>

-CrispyBox, part of the [CrispyDeven project](https://github.com/APrettyCoolProgram/CrispyDeven), is a a small-footprint, cross-platform, portable, official Dropbox client built on a VirtualBox Linux VM using SAMBA.
+CrispyBox, part of the [Crispy project](https://github.com/APrettyCoolProgram/Crispy), is a a small-footprint, cross-platform, portable, official Dropbox client built on a VirtualBox Linux VM using SAMBA.

 ### Features
 * CrispyBox is **tiny**.
 The standard build of CrispyBox only needs 512MB RAM, and will take up the amount of space to store your Dropbox data, plus about 1GB for CrispyBox.